tiendu/tiendu.github.io/_posts/2025-05-25-fullstack-analogies-eng.md

 That's Server-Sent Events - one-way communication from server to browser.

-- ✅ Simpler than WebSocket
+- ✅ Perfect if the kitchen just needs to make announcements (simpler than WebSocket)
-- ⚠️ No back-channel (you can't talk back over SSE)
+- ⚠️ No back-channel (you can hear them, but you can't talk back through SSE)

 ---